BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 ### Backup as BIP-39

 [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
-invented the idea of a seed phrase.
+invented the idea of a mnemonic seed phrase.
 It allows a seed to be converted into a list of words that are less prone to errors when you store and recover them.
 Choosing `-o bip39` will output your seed as an English-language BIP-39 word list: